 Operations Engineer: Job Description and Education Requirements

 Operations engineers, sometimes referred to as industrial engineers, work in a wide variety of settings and roles, optimizing the overall efficiency of businesses and other organizations.
-Many schools offer bachelor's degree programs in industrial and operations engineering, which is one of several options for someone interested in working in the field.
+A bachelor's degree is the typical education required for this career, and many schools offer bachelor's degree programs in industrial and operations engineering; this major is just one of several options for someone interested in working in the field.

 Operations Engineer Job Description